ibm-messaging/mq-metric-samples/cmd/mq_otel/README.md

 viewing metrics.
 See [here](https://www.innoq.com/en/blog/2019/05/prometheus-counters/) for a good introduction to viewing Prometheus Counters.

-For historic reasons, the Prometheus collector that is also in this repository reports all metrics as Gauges by default.
+The Prometheus collector that is also in this repository originally reported all metrics as Gauges.
+That model has now changed to generate both Gauges and Counters, although an option is available to revert to the older approach.
-There is now an option to also have a mixture of Counters and Gauges but enabling that is an incompatible change.

-The difference means that any dashboards that have been built using the current Prometheus model may need to change queries/style if they are going to deal with metrics reported through this OpenTelemetry path.
+The difference means that any dashboards that have been built using the older Prometheus model may need to change queries/style if they are going to deal with metrics reported through this OpenTelemetry path.

-If you want to use existing dashboards with minimal changes, then you can set the `overrideCType` configuration attribute to `true`; that causes this collector to report everything as Gauges instead of the mixture of types.
+If you want to use existing Prometheus dashboards with minimal changes, then you can set the `overrideCType` configuration attribute to `true`; that causes this collector to report everything as Gauges instead of the mixture of types.
+The default value of `false` correctly splits the metrics into the two classes.
+(Note that this meaning of the `overrideCType` option is the OPPOSITE of its meaning in the Prometheus collector.)

 A sample Grafana dashboard in this directory shows a couple of ways of looking at counters.

 ## Timestamps
 Note that the timestamps in the data are derived from when they were sent from this tool to the OTel Collector, rather than when they were read from the queue manager or when the reading cycle started.
 So they might have small variations between the timestamps, rather than having all metrics in a given scrape appearing with an identical value.
+For some reason, the OTel developers don't seem to believe this is a requirement.

 ## Metric Naming
 Metrics are initially named like `ibmmq.channel.buffers_sent`.
 The middle element is the object type: queue, channel,